How Enzymes Function Effect Of Concentration

 Medicine

 In medicine, enzyme kinetics is used to understand how drugs interact with enzymes and to develop new drugs that target specific enzymes.
-For example, many drugs are designed to inhibit enzymes involved in disease pathways.
+Here's one way to look at it: many drugs are designed to inhibit enzymes involved in disease pathways.

 Biotechnology